cymbidium

 Dendrobium Australian Goldrush

-Arching plumes of blossoms in golden-yellow hues!
-We’re expecting great things from this cross between our Dendrobium speciosum fma. grandiflorum ‘SanBar Golden Galaxy’ AM/AOS and the full-flowered complex-hybrid Dendrobium Yondi Tina ‘Goliath’ FCC/AOC.
-This Australian Dendrobium cross was originally made by David Francis Butler of Australia.
-The first bloomers have been full flowered medium yellow, and the foliage is particularly attractive, adding to year-round interest.
-We are unsure yet if they will be fragrant like their species parent.
-Excellent light-loving, outdoor growing companion for Cattleyas and Cymbidiums.
+Seedlings of this lovely hybrid with arching plumes and blossoms in a range of yellow hues: cream to golden!
+From the exceptional cross between our Dendrobium speciosum fma. grandiflorum ‘SanBar Golden Galaxy’ AM/AOS and the full-flowered complex-hybrid Dendrobium Yondi Tina ‘Goliath’ FCC/AOC.
+Most seedling flower shapes have followed that of Yondi Tina, but the plant shape so far follows speciosum, but with thinner bulbs.
+This Australian Dendrobium cross was originally made by David Francis Butler of Australia and registered in 2003.
+Seedlings' flower fragrance has ranged from none to very aromatic.
+The foliage is particularly attractive, adding to year-round interest.
+Excellent, light-loving, outdoor growing-companion for Cattleyas and Cymbidiums.

 Established blooming-size seedlings.
 'Seedlings' are the offspring of pollination; as siblings they may be similar, yet each is unique and no two are identical in precise color or shape.